 - Students are expected to attend classes in clean well-pressed clothes and white aprons.

-- Fashionable dress, cosmetics, untidy hair, slippers are discouraged in the college campus.
+- Fashionable dress, cosmetics, untidy hair, slippers are discouraged on the college campus.

-- Rings, bangles are impediment in the practical classes.
+- Rings, bangles are impediments to the practical classes.

 - Smoking is forbidden on the college campus.

-- Environment should be kept clean.
+- The environment should be kept clean.
 Students will throw litter into waste bins.

 - Pasting of posters on the walls of the college and the hospital premises are prohibited.
 These are considered as acts of indiscipline and the offenders involved are liable to punishment.

-- Closing of college, hospital, and department gates or doors and creating obstacles in the normal functioning are act of gross indiscipline and students involved in such acts are liable to be expelled from college.
+- Closing of college, hospital, and department gates or doors and creating obstacles in the normal functioning are acts of gross indiscipline, and students involved in such acts are liable to be expelled from college.

 - All types of demonstrations, processions, shouting in the college and hospital premises are prohibited and students involved in them are liable to be expelled from college.

 - The students are expected to maintain the highest standard in their academic and private lives.
-Loss of moral and spiritual values or addiction to alcohol and narcotic drugs are punishable.
+Loss of moral and spiritual values or addiction to alcohol and narcotic drugs is punishable.

 - Political activities are not permitted in the college.

-Students are allowed to use the Library from 8am to 8pm on all working days of the week.
+Students are allowed to use the Library from 8 am to 8 pm on all working days of the week.
 The Library is closed on Fridays and national holidays.
-Students are allowed to read in the library.
-Students are also permitted to borrow books from the library.
+Students are allowed to read in the library, permitted to borrow books from the library.

 To help and guide the students in academic matters like studies, examination, attendance, and conduct, a batch of 10 students are placed under a teacher.
-Students are advised to meet their guide teacher frequently or whenever asked by the guide teacher.
+Students are advised to meet their guide teacher frequently or whenever asked by the guiding teacher.
 Private tuition by faculty members is not allowed.
-College Discipline

 Students must observe strict discipline in the college.
-On disciplinary grounds the following penalties may be imposed on a student, depending on the nature of offence:
+On disciplinary grounds the following penalties may be imposed on a student, depending on the nature of the offense:

 - Expulsion from the College, temporarily or permanent.